 Calendar of Events

-Movies that in some ways highlight aspects of Hispanic culture: whether serious, or just plain fun, HoLa Cinema is aways relevant.
+What is Cinema HoLa?
+Movies that in some ways highlight aspects of Hispanic culture: whether serious or just plain fun, HoLa Cinema is always relevant.
 A place to bring your friends, or to come alone and meet new friends.
 An Informal pre-movie gathering where Spanish-speaking is optional / a fun way to practice your Spanish if Spanish is not your native language.
 An opportunity for lively interactions about the movie in the post-film discussion.
 Great food, prepared especially for the occasion - sometimes a complete meal, or sometimes only dessert.
 Always on the second Monday of the month, unless otherwise noted (check HoLa FB).
-The movie starts at 6:30 and the (bilingual) discussion follows the movie.
+The movie starts at 7 pm and the (bilingual) discussion follows the movie.
 Cost: $6.00 ($5.00 for HoLa members) for movie, dinner and beverages.
 Wine is complimentary.
 Help us plan better by letting us know if you will be attending Call 865-335-3358 by March 7 or e-mail: CASAHOLA@holafestival.org

 WDVX: Tennessee Shines Radio Show